SOS-CER/labs/_04-lab/04-lab-design.md

 ---
 title: CSC 217 Lab 04 - Design
 tags: [software engineering, software lifecycle, CS2, CSC 217, Lab04]
-description: CSC 217 Lab 04 - Design
+description: Design
 navigation: on
 pagegroup: 04-lab
 ---
-# CSC 217 Lab 04: Design
-{% include iconHeader.html type="design" %}

 You have explored 2 different possible designs that could lead to successful implementation of the `PackSchduler` system.
 For the remainder of Lab 04, you will integrate the common portion of the designs in the *.catalog, *.user, *.io, *.directory, and *.catalog packages.
 The creation and implementation of the *.manager and *.ui packages will be handled in future labs.

+{% include iconHeader.html type="design" %}

 {% include image.html file="images/PackScheduler_Lab4_ClassDiagram.gif" caption="Figure: Integrated PackScheduler" %}